Searing Trump op-ed sets off wild guessing game on author

-WASHINGTON (AP) — An opinion piece in The New York Times by an anonymous senior administration official claiming to be part of a “resistance” working “from within” to thwart President Donald Trump’s “worst inclinations” has set off a wild guessing game on the author’s identity.
+WASHINGTON (AP) — An opinion piece in The New York Times by an anonymous senior administration official claiming to be part of a “resistance” working “from within” to thwart President Donald Trump’s “worst inclinations” set off a wild guessing game inside and outside the White House on the author’s identity.

-In an extraordinary move, Trump tweeted Wednesday that if “the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!”
+In an extraordinary move, a furious Trump tweeted a demand Wednesday night that if “the GUTLESS anonymous person does indeed exist, the Times must, for National Security purposes, turn him/her over to government at once!”
+White House press secretary Sarah Huckabee Sanders called on the “coward” who wrote the piece to “do the right thing and resign.”

-White House officials didn’t immediately respond to a request to elaborate on Trump’s call for the writer to be turned over to the government.
+White House officials did not immediately respond to a request to elaborate on Trump’s call for the writer to be turned over to the government or the unsupported national security ground of his demand.

-Two people familiar with the matter say Trump has demanded that aides identify the leaker.
+To some, the ultimatum appeared to play into the very concerns about the president’s impulses raised by the essay’s author.
+Trump has demanded that aides identify the leaker, according to two people familiar with the matter, though it was not yet clear how they might go about doing so.
 The two were not authorized to speak publicly and spoke on condition of anonymity.

 Most Read Nation & World Stories